 There are three classes of pilot medical exams: First, second, and third.
-For students or private pilots, they only need the third class medical exam, which has lower standards of entry.
+Students or private pilots only need the third class medical exam, which has lower standards of entry.
 For example, a third-class pilot medical exam means you would need at least 20/40 distance vision in each eye.
 Contrarily, a first-class requires distance vision of 20/20 or better.
 A first-class medical exam usually involves an EKG, which a third class exam will not.

 These exams are not done once.
-These exams will need to be re-done throughout a pilot’s career, either every five years for private pilots or every year for commercial pilots.
+These exams will need to be re-done throughout a pilot’s career.
+They will undergo an examination every five years for private pilots or every year for commercial pilots.
 Once a commercial pilot is over 40, the test may need to be re-done every six months.

 During the exam, you will go through what is functionally an extended physical exam.
 They will test your vision, (distant, near, intermediate, color,) hearing, audiology (ability to distinguish speech,) ENT, blood pressure and pulse, and check your psychiatric history.
 There are also a few chronic physical conditions that can disqualify you from passing the pilot medical exam in Cutler Bay.
 For example, epilepsy or bipolar disorder could disqualify you from the exam.

 Why are Pilot Medical Exams Necessary?

 Flying can be extremely dangerous.
 Though the rate of accidents and death associated with aviation is very low, this is not due to the inherent safety of the practice.
 The simple act of taking a machine up into the air, away from roads and help, can be hazardous.
 In fact, the early years of aviation were filled with accidents and danger, like Amelia Earheart going down over the Pacific.

 In our modern times, we have brought those tragedies to a much lower level.
 Now hearing about even one plane going down or having a deathly accident is shocking enough to make national news.
 How did we achieve this?